Let the historic Ashworth by the Sea hotel be your gateway to the beloved beach towns of Hampton Beach and Rye Beach, New Hampshire.

 Teeming with sun-bleached clam shacks, sugary-scented fried dough stands, cacophonous arcades and the sun-worshipping families who love them, Hampton Beach, New Hampshire is a truly authentic seaside playground.
 Beckoning with 18 miles of coastline just about an hour’s drive from Boston, it’s been the perfect place to forge unforgettable New England vacation memories for over a century.

-While the town’s biggest claim to fame might be the only sandy beach in all of New Hampshire, its three-mile boardwalk is definitely Hampton Beach’s postcard-worthy calling card.
+While the town’s biggest claim to fame might be the largest sandy beach in all of New Hampshire, its three-mile boardwalk is definitely Hampton Beach’s postcard-worthy calling card.
 A throwback to the 1950’s, this is where kids can play all manner of carnival games or see for themselves exactly how saltwater taffy is made.
 Other treats include free nightly concerts at the Seashell Stage, a once-a-week fireworks display and Monday night movies on the beach.
 Every August there’s a children’s festival, and the locals bid farewell to summer on the weekend after Labor Day with a vibrant seafood fest.
 These are just a few of the Hampton Beach traditions that have kept generations of vacationers returning year after year.

 Back to the beach for a second.
 As mentioned earlier, it’s the only sandy beach in New Hampshire and one of the few that’s free to use, which means parking is almost always at a premium.
 Once you hit the sand, though, the water makes it well worth the trip.
 It’s calm enough for youngsters to cavort safely at in the shallows, but with just enough roll to keep Boogie Boarders and body surfers interested.